saxon1964/neovim-tips/README.md

 - `:NeovimTips` — Open searchable list of tips
 - `:NeovimTipsEdit` — Edit your personal tips file
 - `:NeovimTipsAdd` — Insert a new tip template into your personal file and start editing
+- `:NeovimTipsHelp` — Open the user guide in a read-only buffer

 ## 📝 Tips